rcardin/rcardin.github.io/_drafts/it-s-a-kind-of-magic-kinds-in.ì-type-theory.markdown

 }
 {% endhighlight %}

-While in Haskell typeclasses have a native support, so the compiler recognize them and generate automatically the binary code associated with them, in Scala you need to revamp some intricated mechanisms, involving _implicits_ (see [Type classes in Scala](https://blog.scalac.io/2017/04/19/typeclasses-in-scala.html) for more details on the topic).
+While in Haskell type classes have native support, so the compiler recognizes them and generates automatically the binary code associated with them, in Scala you need to revamp some intricated mechanisms, involving _implicits_ (see [Type classes in Scala](https://blog.scalac.io/2017/04/19/typeclasses-in-scala.html) for more details on the topic).

-So, to let a type to belong to a typeclass, in Haskell you have simple to declare it in the type definition, using the `deriving` keyword.
+So, to let a type to belong to a type class, in Haskell you have simple to declare it in the type definition, using the `deriving` keyword.

 {% highlight haskell %}
 data List a = Empty | Cons a (List a) deriving (Show, Read, Eq, Ord)
 {% endhighlight %}

-Anyway, Describing an abstract behaviour, typeclasses are inherently abstract too.
+Anyway, describing abstract behaviour, type classes are inherently abstract too.
 The way the abstraction is achieved is using type parameters.
-Usually, typeclasses declare some contraints on the type represented by the type parameter.
+Usually, type classes declare some constraints on the type represented by the type parameter.

-The problem is that typeclasses can declare some very weird type parameters.
-Reasoning on the kind of types, allows us to understand which type can be used to fulfill the type parameter.
+The problem is that type classes can declare some very weird type parameters.
+Reasoning on the kind of types, allows us to understand which type can be used to fulfil the type parameter.

 Let's do a simple example.
-As we said, the type needed by the `Functor` typeclass has kind `* -> *`, which means that the typeclass requests types that take only one parameter.
+As we said, the type needed by the `Functor` type class has kind `* -> *`, which means that the type class requests types that take only one parameter.
 Such kind of types are similar to the `List`, `Maybe` (`Option` in Scala, and `Optional` in Java), `Set` types.

-What if we want apply such typeclass to the `Either` type.
+What if we want to apply such type class to the `Either` type.
 Both in Haskell and Scala, this type is defined as `Either[L, R]`, defining two type parameters, respectively _left_ and _right_.
-For the definition we gave of kind, `Either` has kind `* -> * -> *`.
+For the definition we gave of a kind, `Either` has kind `* -> * -> *`.
 The kind of `Either` and of the type requested by the `Functor` class are not compatible, so we need to _partially apply_ `Either` type, to obtain a new type having kind `* -> *`.

 For sake of completeness (and for those of you that know Haskell syntax), the partial application to make `Either` a member of `Functor` results in something like the following.
 Here, we mapped the case of the _right_ type parameter.